scorelab/Codelabz/README.md

 To run storybook :
 ` npm run storybook`
-It will redirect to 6006 port.Find detailed information [here](https://storybook.js.org/docs/react/get-started/introduction)
+It will redirect to 6006 port.
+Find detailed information [here](https://storybook.js.org/docs/react/get-started/introduction)

 To run cypress tests:
 `npx cypress run`
-It will open a promt displaying all the tests.You can find detailed information [here](https://docs.cypress.io/guides/guides/command-line#How-to-run-commands)
+It will open a prompt displaying all the tests.
+You can find detailed information [here](https://docs.cypress.io/guides/guides/command-line#How-to-run-commands)
 # Firebase Emulator Flow
 ```mermaid
 flowchart TB